 The Vision of the Society: to foster the dissemination of knowledge and exchange of information among professionals interested in both clinical care of patients with dizziness and imbalance and basic and clinical vestibular/balance researchers.

-The American Balance Society meets the Tuesday and Wednesday immediately prior to the American Auditory Society Annual Meeting in Scottsdale, AZ,.
+The American Balance Society meets the Tuesday and Wednesday immediately prior to the American Auditory Society Annual Meeting in Scottsdale, AZ.
+The 13th ABS meeting will convene on Tuesday 3/2/21 – Wednesday 3/3/21.
 These meetings serve as an excellent platform for the discussion of case studies, cutting-edge research, and clinical practice when working with patients having imbalance, dizziness, or vestibular impairment.

-The conference is held at the Embassy Suites by Hilton Scottsdale.
-See map below for details:
+The conference is traditionally held the 2 days before the American Auditory Society Conference, located at the Embassy Suites by Hilton Scottsdale.
+Map below: